kaplan81/rick-morty-pwa-workbox/README.md

 <img src="visuals/lighthouse-final-stats.png">

-This is how the modern web app should look like!
+This is what a modern web app should look like!

 ## If you didn't make it